Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics

-This discrepancy—previously highlighted by \citet{Tavasoli2021}—suggests that real voids may host a small but non-negligible population of centrally located galaxies, a result that poses an interesting challenge for the standard cosmological model and for the treatment of galaxy formation in low-density environments.
+This discrepancy, previously highlighted by \citet{Tavasoli2021}, indicates that real voids may host a small but non-negligible population of centrally located galaxies, posing an interesting challenge to the predictions of the $\Lambda$CDM model for galaxy formation in underdense environments.

 Overall, the comparison between simulated and observed profiles demonstrates that while the global shape of the void density profile is broadly consistent between the two datasets, systematic offsets in normalization and central density persist.
-These differences provide valuable constraints on both the low-redshift galaxy distribution and the physical processes governing galaxy formation within the most underdense regions of the Universe.
+These differences provide valuable constraints on both the low redshift galaxy distribution and the physical processes governing galaxy formation within the most underdense regions of the Universe.